Bloc/meteor-chat-checkpoints/04-messages-collection.md

 $ touch collections/messages.js
 ```

-> Code that is defined outside of the `server` and 'client' directories is accessible to both.
+> Code that is defined outside of the `server` and `client` directories is accessible to both.

 We'll open up our new `messages.js` file and add a single line to create our first collection.